Escape to the country and enjoy 20% discount on our Bed and Breakfast Rate in one of our luxurious bedrooms or suites until the 30th November 2021!

 Conditions – means these terms and conditions which apply to all Event bookings at the Hotel

 Contract – means the contract for the provision of accommodation facilities and services by the Hotel to the Guest as set out in the Appendix and these Conditions

 Deposit – means the sum of money due to the Hotel in advance of the Event in order to secure the booking or reservation

 Event – means the event (including, but not limited to, the accommodation, services and other facilities) booked by the Guest, the specific details of which are set out in the Appendix

-Guest – means the company, firm, body, partnership, principal or individual booking the Event and if more than one each contracting Guest is to be regarded as jointly and severally liable on this Contract
+Customer – means the company, firm, body, partnership, principal or individual booking the Event and if more than one each contracting Customer is to be regarded as jointly and severally liable on this Contract

 Manager – means the Hotel’s manager in control of the event from time to time